 Notice particularly the previous verse.
 Can you see that the “sheep” were not those who had received Christ and eternal life while living on the earth?
 Rather they had assisted the Lord’s servants.
 They had given a cup of cold water to the prophet, so to speak.
 Then, in the Day of Judgment, they were invited to enter the Kingdom of God and receive eternal life.
 Eternal life will be given freely in those days, being available from the Holy Spirit and the Bride of the Lamb.

 The Spirit and the bride say, “Come!”
 And let him who hears say, “Come!”
 Whoever is thirsty, let him come; and whoever wishes, let him take the free gift of the water of life.
 (Revelation 22:17)

-The peoples of the earth, those who were not destroyed during the Battle of Armageddon, will still have an adamic soul, spirit, and body.
-The victorious saints will possess a Christ-filled soul, a life-giving spirit, and a body of miraculous wisdom and powera body filled with iron righteousness, fiery holiness, and stern obedience to God.
+The peoples of the earth, those who were not destroyed during the Battle of Armageddon, will still have adamic souls, spirits, and bodies.
+The victorious saints will possess Christ-filled souls, life-giving spirits, and bodies of miraculous wisdom and power — bodies filled with iron righteousness, fiery holiness, and stern obedience to God.

 There is a verse in the Book of Revelation that implies the saved people of the nations will still be able to sin, and must be governed and taught by the saints who are resident in the new Jerusalem.

 Outside are the dogs, those who practice magic arts, the sexually immoral, the murderers, the idolaters and everyone who loves and practices falsehood.
 (Revelation 22:15)